 For further information on the history of the Internet in Australia, see .

-For shorter tour, go to Old Physics (CSIRAC's first Victorian home) as follows:
+To go to Old Physics (CSIRAC's first Victorian home):

 Go to Old Physics: CSIRAC's first Victorian home.